 We offer drug dependency treatment in the form of the Suboxone medication.
 This service is available Monday - Friday.

-Suboxone patients will be subject to random drug testing and will have additional paperwork at the check in desk to go over the regulations surrounding the medication.
+Suboxone patients will be subject to regular drug testing and will have additional paperwork at the Check-in desk to go over the regulations surrounding the medication.
 This appointment must be done on a monthly basis to continue the treatment.

 We offer a wide variety of physicals to meet your needs.

 Pre-Employment physicals are typically ordered by your employer and may involve a drug screen.
-Many employers have paperwork for you to bring in, but we do provide paperwork for those that do not.
-The physical mainly consists of the information required on the paperwork and varies from employer to employer.
+Many employers have paperwork for you to bring in, but we do provide documentation for those that do not.
+The physical mainly consists of the information required on the documentation and varies from employer to employer.

 This is a standard yearly physical.
 It does not include a PAP, breast, pelvic, or testicular exam.

 The Sports physical is typically ordered by a school or other athletic facility.
-Paperwork is usually provided by your coach but is on hand at the office as well.
+Documentation is usually provided by your coach but is on hand at the office as well.